Top Graphic Designer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: How do you prepare flights in pre-flight?
+• Question: How do you design a system?

 What the interviewer is looking for: